 Fun and professional at the same time

 Online newsletters have been a cost-effective alternative for Wild Rumpus Books, as well.
-Felicity explains that she uses Email Marketing, and that has made it easier to keep the store’s “whimsical tone” and still look professional.
+That has made it easier to keep the store’s “whimsical tone” and still look professional.

 More than 15,000 people have signed up to be on the mailing list since the store opened in 1992.
 Without email, that would have meant a lot of extra postage.